LabPresse/BNP-FRET/README.md

-# BNP-FRET: Analyze single photon smFRET data in a Bayesian nonparametrics (BNP) paradigm.
+# BNP-FRET: Analyze single photon smFRET data in a Bayesian nonparametrics (BNP) paradigm

 BNP-FRET is a suite of software tools to analyze single photon smFRET data under continuous and pulsed illumination.
 It implements Markov chain Monte Carlo (MCMC) algorithms to learn distributions over parameters of interest: the number of states a biomolecule transitions through and associated transition rates.
 These tools can be used in a simple plug and play manner.
 Check the following set of papers to see details of all the mathematics involved in the development of BNP-FRET: